 Friday, April 8, 2011

-DIY Self Watering Container: How to Convert a Standard Planter
+DIY Self Watering Planter: How to Convert a Standard Planter

 If you're interested in gardening with self watering containers, but still want to make use of your existing standard planters, here's a great way to convert all your planters into self watering containers.
 This project would also be good for gardeners interested in growing in self watering containers, but want something more visually attractive than storage totes.